ForgeFlow/stock-rma/rma/README.rst

 * Dropshipping always counted as a delivery on the smart buttons.
 * Uninstall hook.
 * Constraints instead of required fields on rma.order.line.
+* Rename type field on rma.order and rma.order.line

 Bug Tracker
 ===========